 Avoid parking on hills or other inclines.
 Parking on a hill or other incline could cause the ATV to roll out of control, increasing the chance of an accident.
-If you must park on an incline, place the ATV transversely across the incline, apply the parking brake, stop the engine, shift into first gear, and then block the front and rear wheels with rocks or other objects.
+If you must park on an incline, place the ATV transversely across the incline, shift into first gear, stop the engine, apply the parking brake, and then block the front and rear wheels with rocks or other objects.

-Do not park the ATV at all on hills that are so steep you could not walk up them easily.
+Never park the ATV on hills that are too steep to walk up easily.